-Our early ancestors led relatively simple lives that revolved around hunting and gathering food, relaxing and socialising.
+Our early ancestors led relatively simple lives that revolved around hunting and gathering food, relaxing, and socialising.
 With easy access to a wide variety of food, a small group of hunter-gatherers could easily meet the basic needs of its members.
-So much so, that the early hunter-gatherers have been called the first affluent society.
-Ironically, it was when people began cultivating crops and farming animals around ten thousand years ago that life became really hard work.
-In the last three hundred years, we discovered science and mastered the material world, which led to the industrial and technological eras that we now inhabit.
-Although some commentators say that we’re an affluent society today, many of us lead complex and stressful lives that are often out of balance.
+Some Anthropologists refer to early hunter-gatherers as the first affluent society.
+Ironically, it was when people began cultivating crops and farming animals around ten thousand years ago that life became arduous.
+In the last three hundred years, we discovered science and mastered the material world, which led to the industrial and technological eras we now inhabit.
+Although some commentators say that we’re an affluent society today, many of us lead complex and stressful lives that often feel out of balance.

-Apart from leisure and socialising, for most of us, our daily routine revolves around carrying out tasks of one form or another, either at work or at home.
-Even though we may now be working virtually, in a typical office environment, we plug into technology, attend calls and meetings, and one task blurs into another.
+For most of us, apart from leisure and socialising, our daily routine revolves around conducting tasks of one form or another, at work and at home.
+In a modern office environment, we plug into technology, attend calls and meetings, and one task blurs into another.

-One challenge is that all the mental, and emotional noise and activity is not always released at the end of each task, so it accumulates in the background over the day.
-So, in the unnoticed background, we may have a head full of busy, swirling thoughts, unacknowledged emotions, and accumulated stress and tension in our bodies.
+One challenge is that all the mental and emotional noise and activity is not always released at the end of each task, so it accumulates in the background over the day.
+This means that, in the background, we may have a head full of busy, swirling thoughts, unacknowledged emotions, and accumulated stress and tension in our bodies.

 If there are too many tasks, maybe multitasking is the answer?
-Although multitasking may be the only option for some people some of the time, for instance, work-at-home mothers, the research shows that, rather than carrying out tasks in parallel, what we’re really doing is switching our attention between tasks.
+Although multitasking may be the only option for some people some of the time, for instance, work-at-home mothers, the research shows that rather than conducting tasks in parallel, what we’re really doing is switching our attention between tasks.
 This can reduce our productivity by up to 40%.
-Multitasking distracts our focus so we’re more likely to make mistakes and increases our stress levels.
+Multitasking distracts our focus, so we’re more likely to make mistakes and increase our stress levels.

 So, how can we work more effectively and avoid taking on agitation and stress?
-Here are four suggestions for maintaining focus and being more productive when working:
+Here are four suggestions for maintaining focus and being more productive:

-- Cultivating a peaceful, calm, and relaxed state: Things go so much better when we begin the day from a state of being peaceful, calm, and relaxed; physically, mentally, and emotionally.
-We can then use this calm state of being as an inner resource to return to again and again, before, during, and after activities.
+- Cultivating a peaceful, calm, and relaxed state: Things go so much better when we begin the day from a state of being peaceful, calm, and relaxed, physically, mentally, and emotionally.
+We can then use this calm state of being as an inner resource to return to, before, during, and after activities.

 - Focus where the work gets done: A useful way to maintain our attention on the task is to focus on where the work gets done.
 This varies depending on what you’re doing.
-For example, if you’re washing up, try holding your attention on where the washing up brush touches the saucepan, or if decorating, where the brush and paint touch the wall.
+For example, if you’re washing up, try holding your attention on where the washing-up brush touches the saucepan, or if decorating, where the brush and paint touch the wall.
 When you notice your attention wandering off, gently bring it back to the task at hand in the present moment.
-This is a good informal practice that can be used just about anywhere, and also helps improve your general attention and focus.
+This is a useful informal practice that can be used just about anywhere and also helps improve your general attention and focus.

-- Mark task boundaries: Another tip is to top and tail each task, by establishing a clear beginning and endpoint for each task.
-When you complete a task there are many things you can do to create a task boundary.
-This could be to take a short break, maybe away from your screen somewhere that allows your eyes to rest by looking outside.
+- Mark task boundaries: Another tip is to top and tail each task by establishing a clear beginning and endpoint.
+When you complete a task , there are many things you can do to create a task boundary.
+This could be to take a short break, away from your screen, somewhere that allows your eyes to rest by looking outside.
 If possible, rest your eyes on something natural and open, like the trees and sky.
 The 20-20-20 rule of thumb is a useful guide, which is about looking at something 20 feet away, for twenty seconds, every 20 minutes.
-Take a few mindful breaths and really bring yourself into the here-and-now as you let go of the previous mental and emotional activity while relaxing and letting go of any tension that may have built up in your body.
+Take a few mindful breaths and bring yourself into the here and now as you let go of the previous mental and emotional activity while relaxing and letting go of any tension that may have built up in your body.
 If you can’t find the time to take a break, a simple mindful breath will do.
 Then begin your new task in a peaceful, calm, and relaxed state.
-If it helps, you can experiment by saying internally to yourself, “begin” and, “end, and let go” to help establish this practice.
+If it helps, you can experiment by saying internally to yourself, “Begin,” and “End, and let go”, to help establish this practice.

 It’s no surprise that when you look at what you do in your life with curiosity and openness, you’ll see that it’s full of tasks, often for other people.
 Sometimes tasks can seem like a burden, especially when we build resentment toward other people and situations.
 Remember that every moment offers the opportunity to respond skilfully and with ease, rather than limit ourselves in automatic patterns of reaction.
 By working skilfully with open awareness and kindness, by maintaining focus on whatever tasks you engage in, you’ll get more done, experience a real sense of ease and feel the satisfaction of performing at your best.